cjamesni/f2s3-flask-to-s3/README.md

 # f2s3-flask-to-s3
-'f2s3' - A simple in-browser Python and Flask based web application which enables users to complete file storage and retrieval operations by sending HTTP request methods to interact with a good old Amazon S3 bucket.
+'f2s3' - A simple in-browser Python & Flask based web application which enables users to complete file storage and retrieval operations by sending HTTP request methods to interact with a good old Amazon S3 bucket.

 Ex: